SCW-Aberystwyth/Using-VNC-and-IDL-on-SCW/_episodes/03-using_VNC.md

 teaching: 10
 exercises: 0
 questions:
-- "How are pages published?"
+- "How do we use graphical applications on Supercomputing Wales?"
 objectives:
 - "Start your own VNC server"
 - "Connect to a VNC server using an SSH tunnel"